Tanneguydv/pyolp_robotics/README.md

 Thanks to the [Pythonocc library](https://github.com/tpaviot/pythonocc-core) we can unleash the 3d operations possibilities, as it has the potential to treat nurbs objects. pythonocc-core=7.8.1 is used along with PySide6.\
 It also enables a realistic visualisation of the poses and to define collisions environnement.\
 The [Flexible Collision Library python wrapper](https://pypi.org/project/python-fcl/) is used with Pythonocc to deal with collision, this is not optimized though.
+@jf--- has reworked the collision using AIS from pythonocc, and it works well, thank you for your contribution!

 ## Examples / tests
 A simple forward kinematic example with sliders